Literary-Insights/blog/src/content/blog/The Ends of the World - Peter Brannen.txt-1.md

 • Today, with long north-south coastlines, plants and animals have been able to migrate up and down continents to track changes during recent ice age cycles.
 This has helped reduce extinctions.

 Does this look like an adequate high-level summary of the key details in the provided text?
-Let me know if you would like me to expand or modify anything in the summary.

  Here is a summary of the main points: